WELCOME TO CLIMB MOUNT KILIMANJARO!

 - Wages of your guides, assistant guides, cook and porters

 Other items to look out for?
-Well there may be some sort of financial failure insurance (so, if the company goes bankrupt, your money is safe; all UK companies – indeed, I believe all European companies – have to have this.)
-Oxygen on the mountain should also be issued as standard though some charge extra for it; you’ll need it so make sure that it is included.
+Well there may be some sort of financial failure insurance (so, if the company goes bankrupt, your money is safe.
+All UK companies – indeed, I believe all European companies – have to have this.)
+Oxygen on the mountain should also be issued as standard.
 And some foreign agencies may also include flights.

 - Airfares